kjf5787/ISTE422GroupProject/README.md

 ### How to Compile & Run

 Tests can be compiled with gradle with the "gradle test" command.
+The output should show which tests were run and whether the build was successful or failed.
 A report of the results can be found here: build/reports/tests/test/index.html